greenkey/eddie/README.md

 ```

-of course you'll want to define some bahaviour, then continue to read.
+Of course you'll want to define some bahaviour, the following chapters teach you how to do it.

 ### Defining a default response